Typhoon Mujigae: Meteorological history

+Impact

-Effects in the Philippines
+Philippines

 Mujigae (known locally as Tropical Storm Kabayan) passed over Luzon from October 1 to 3, bringing moderate rain and winds gusting up to 120 km/h.
 Public Storm Warning Signal No. 1 was raised in the provinces of Catanduanes, Camarines Sur, Camarines Norte, Aurora, and Northern Quezon on October 1, and further extended to Benguet, Tarlac, Ilocos Sur, and Zambales on October 2.
 Public Storm Warning Signal No. 2—the highest warning level issued for Mujigae—was raised in La Union and Pangasinan on October 2.
 All warnings were lifted by the evening of October 2 as Mujigae began to move away from the Philippines.

 The tropical storm affected roughly 59,600 people during its passage over the Philippines.
 A peak 24-hour rainfall total of 134.0 mm occurred in Iba, Zambales.
 In Central Luzon, a total of 703 houses were damaged, of which 97 were destroyed.
 A landslide in Gabaldon, Nueva Ecija required the evacuation of 30 families, while another landslide in Buenavista, Marinduque damaged a wall.
 Several incidents of flash flooding were reported, with 50 barangays (village-level administrative districts) inundated with up to 3 ft of water.
 A person in Maria Aurora municipality drowned in a flash flood, while another from Bongabon municipality was killed by a snake bite.
 The body of a fisherman was found in Agno municipality on October 3, two days after he went fishing out at sea and was reported missing.
 In total, roughly 6,480 people evacuated to seven shelters.
 Classes were suspended across much of Luzon on October 2.
 Ports were closed in the Bicol Region and Southern Tagalog on October 2 and 3 because of rough seas, leaving up to 212 passengers and 53 rolling cargoes stranded.
 Twelve roads and two bridges were blocked by flooding and mudslides.
 Power outages occurred on October 2 and 3 in parts of Aurora, Benguet, and Pangasinan, including in Baguio, though services were quickly restored.
 Damage to agriculture and infrastructure in Ilocos and Central Luzon was valued at ₱46.9 million (US$ million), mostly from the provinces of Aurora, Pampanga, and Pangasinan.
 Following the storm, local government units and the Department of Social Welfare and Development gave ₱2.37 million (US$) worth of disaster relief to Aurora, Bulacan, and Nueva Ecija provinces.